 The Class Code Look-up Assistant provides the Base Class, Sub-Class and Interface values for a selected general function of a device.
 This Look-up Assistant tool only displays the three values for a selected function.
-You must enter the values in Class Code for these values to be translated into device settings.
+The user must enter the values in Class Code for these values to be translated into device settings.

-Base Address Registers (PFO and PF1) Tab
+Base Address Registers (PFO and PF1)

-The Base Address Registers (BARs) page sets the base address register space for the Endpoint configuration.
-Each BAR (0 through 5) configures the BAR Aperture Size and Control attributes of the physical function.
+The Base Address Registers (BARs) screens shown in Figure 4-5 and Figure 4-6 set the base address register space for the Endpoint configuration.
+Each BAR (0 through 5) configures the BAR Aperture Size and Control attributes of the Physical Function.